HO-COOH/Xaml-Islands-Samples/README.md

 ---
 What's working in this project:
-- Xaml Island with WinUI 2.8 (and it should also work with any later versions)
+- Xaml Island with WinUI 2.8.2 pre-release (and it should also work with any later versions)
 - Webview2
 - Non-packaged mode (able to run with directly coping the build output exe and dlls)
 - Packaged mode (packaged with msix)